 If you want to know where screenshots go on your Mac for editing or organizing your files, it can help to know their location.
 So, where do screenshots go on Mac?
 And what if you want to change their location?

-In today’s article, we’ll find out where screenshots go on Mac and a few different methods for changing their default location.
+In today’s article, you’ll learn where screenshots go on Mac and 3 different methods for changing their default location.

 Key Takeaways